 With the cost of a transplant often exceeding $500,000, many transplant families are unable to shoulder the financial burden of such a procedure.
 The Children’s Organ Transplant Association (COTA) is a national charity dedicated to organizing and guiding communities in raising funds for transplant-related expenses.
 In West Chicago, volunteers are raising funds for COTA in honor of transplant patients like local boy, Owen Payton.

 Owen is the son of Chris and Christina Payton.
-Born on March 1, 2006, Owen was diagnosed with heart failure, and doctors at the Lurie Children’s Hospital in Chicago, Illinois, have recommended a life-saving heart transplant.
+Born on March 1, 2006, Owen was diagnosed with heart failure, and doctors at the Lurie Children’s Hospital in Chicago, Illinois, performed a life-saving heart transplant on May 8, 2014.
 An estimated $60,000 is being raised by West Chicago volunteers.